La-debug-ops/La-debug-ops/README.md

 - 🔭 I’m currently working on Comptia A+
 - 🌱 I’m currently learning Comptia A+
+- ⚡ Fun fact: I enjoy reading and learning about Asian cultural heritages and textiles

 <!--
 **La-debug-ops/La-debug-ops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.